Finding yourself through practice of budo

 Byakkokan dojo (白虎館) was started in 2005 in NYC as a study group teaching Japanese swordsmanship.
 The name "Byakkokan" means the place for Byakko, which is the Chinese mythological spirit White Tiger.

-This school teaches the Japanese swordsmanship curriculum of Toyama Ryu Batto Jutsu, a style created by the Japanese Army.
+This school teaches the Japanese swordsmanship curriculum of Toyama Ryu Batto Jutsu, a style created for the Japanese military in 1925 by Nakayama Hakudo and other prominent swordsmen at that time.
 The curriculum of the Zen Nihon Batto Do Renmei and its U.S. counterpart, the U.S. Batto Do Federation is taught here as well.

 While we carry the name of Byakko, the kamon (the crest showed above) is called "Mitsuwari Tonbo", which was created to help represent the spirit and idea of what is practiced at Byakkokan.

-With this mindset and approach to practice, it was easy to create strong relationships with other schools and styles around the world.
+With this mindset and approach to practice, we were fortunate to create strong relationships with other schools and styles in the martial arts community.

-Learning the techniques and art of using Japanese katana.
-The meaning of Battodo (抜刀道) is the way of drawing the sword reacting to different situations.
+Learning the techniques and art of using the Japanese katana.
+The meaning of Battodo (抜刀道) is the way of drawing the sword reacting to different situations

 At Byakkokan, we approach practice with 3 methods to best understand the art of Japanese swordsmanship with each strengthening the other.
 This is a reason that there are 3 dragonflies in the dojo kamon.